beersiri69/Calculator/README.md

 Hello welcome my calculator!
 ===================
 Hey!
-This is calculator applicaion!!
+This is calculator application!!

 ----------